 Bechtle attaches great importance to open, trusting communication with its shareholders and other stakeholders, engaging in fair, timely and reliable dialogue with all interest groups.
 For the Executive and Supervisory Boards, openness and transparency are key principles of conduct.
 All relevant information is published simultaneously in English and German.
 The company's financial calendar, financial reports, press releases and presentations are also made available on the company's website.

-G. Compensation of the Executive and Supervisory Boards
+G. Compensation of the Executive Board and of the Supervisory Board